Politics of Yemen: Yemeni uprising

-The 2011 Yemeni protests followed the initial stages of the Arab Spring and began simultaneously with the Egyptian Revolution.
+The 2011 Yemeni revolution followed the initial stages of the Arab Spring and began simultaneously with the Egyptian Revolution.
 The protests were initially against unemployment, economic conditions, and corruption, as well as against the government's proposals to modify the constitution of Yemen.
 The protestors' demands then escalated to calls for President Ali Abdullah Saleh to resign.

 The situation however quickly deteriorated into a widescale uprising, with various insurgency campaigns consolidating into armed struggles, both between the armed opposition and terror groups vs. the government and among themselves.
-Eventually, a Saudi-brokered agreement on Saleh's resignation and 2012 Presidential election saw the installation of Abd Rabbuh Mansur Hadi as an interim President.
+Eventually, a Saudi-brokered agreement on Saleh's resignation and 2012 Presidential election saw the installation of Abdrabbuh Mansour Hadi as an interim President.
 Hadi has been presiding over political reform and national reconciliation and was supposed to serve only two years in the post.
-In November 2013 U.N. envoy Jamal Benomar told The Associated Press Hadi will remain president after February 2014 because the transition is not likely to be completed earlier due to "obstruction" from former regime loyalists.
+In November 2013 U.N. envoy Jamal Benomar told the Associated Press Hadi will remain president after February 2014 because the transition is not likely to be completed earlier due to "obstruction" from former regime loyalists.